 The Uruk expansion in Mesopotamia after about 3700 BC intensified during the late Uruk period ca. 3350-3100 BC, and its expansion reached toward the gold, silver, and copper sources in the Caucasus Mountains.
-The Maykop culture of rich chieftains’ graves with Mesopotamian ornaments developed from this trade network in the North Caucasus Piedmont, and a western and probably also a later eastern southern routes through the shores of the Black and Caspian seas respectively have been proposed[Anthony 2007].
+The Maykop culture of rich chieftains’ graves with Mesopotamian ornaments developed from this trade network in the North Caucasus Piedmont.
+A western and probably also a later eastern southern routes, through the shores of the Black and Caspian seas respectively, have been proposed[Anthony 2007].

-It is probably during these times of expansion that admixture in the Middle East was levelled, showing that western Iran had a wide impact on Levantine populations in the south and north-west Anatolians in the west, and the population of eastern Iran and the Caucasus was composed of the same ancestral components, albeit in slightly different proportions.
+It is probably during these times of expansion that admixture in the Middle East was levelled: western Iran had wide impact on Levantine populations in the south and on north-west Anatolians in the west; and the population of eastern Iran and the Caucasus was also composed of the same ancestral components, albeit in slightly different proportions.

 Horse trade – including wheels, carts, and the possibility of a quicker transport of metals into Uruk – is proof of an indirect contact between steppe herders and Mesopotamia.
 The association of exported domesticated horses with experienced breeders and riders of the lower Don offers a solid framework to support the hypothesis of the presence of Late-Indo-European-speaking peoples in Mesopotamia, and thus allow for IE borrowings in Sumerian[Sahala 2009-2013].

 The condition of North-West Indo-European as an Euphratic superstratum of Sumerian[Whittaker 2008][Whittaker 2012] would require a more detailed explanation of internal and external influence, and reasons for potential language replacement and expansion in Mesopotamia.